-Optional Recordkeeping Forms for CAFOs and MAFOs: MDE has developed forms for the use by AFOs subject to the General Discharge Permit to document the information required to be tracked by the Permit.
+Optional Recordkeeping Forms for CAFOs and MAFOs: MDE has developed forms for the use by AFOs subject to the GD Permit to document the information required to be tracked by the GD Permit.
 If you already have a system in place to track this information, continue to use it.
 The use of these forms is not required.

 Form requesting withdrawal of NOI due to sale, change in operator, or going out of business

 Form requesting transfer of registration to new owner/operator or new operator for operations that have been registered as a CAFO or MAFO